Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants

-A heuristic argument of the potential benefits of photon counting may provide follows.
-If post-merger inference requires marginalization over nuisance parameters (such as the waveform phase), then Fisher Information scales similarly to an excess power search.
-Detectability of a population below detection threshold then requires a number of events that scales inversely to the square of the total noise PSD.
+{A heuristic argument of the potential benefits photon counting may provide follows.
+If postmerger inference requires marginalization over nuisance parameters (such as the waveform phase that is unique for each BNS event), then the statistic to ``stack'' many events has a poor scaling with the event number, due to the similarity with being an an excess power search~\cite{YangPRD18GravitationalWave}.
+This poor scaling can be justified using Fisher Information, see App.~\ref{app:FI}.
 Under photon counting, the rate of photons produced by the signal scales inversely to the power spectrum of shot noise, due to common calibration factors between the photon emission rate and noise process~\cite{McCuller:2022hum, Vermeulen:2024vgl}.
-In the regime where classical noise is small and results in fewer photons than the signals (per event), recording even a single photon is a post-merger detection.
-The detection rate under photon counting thus has a better scaling than an excess power search under homodyne.
-In reality, the constants of proportionality are important, the classical noise is non-zero, and the complete inference processes for each readout must be compared.
+In the regime where classical noise is small, then the only mechanism to produce a photon at each event is from the signal, and thus recording even a single photon {can result} in a postmerger detection.
+By identifying the exact frequency of the photon, the postmerger frequency can also be constrained, as classical noise is too low to produce a background that confounds parameter estimation and shot noise only determines the rarity of seeing a signal photon, but does not create fluctuations that could cause false-positive detections.
+The detection rate under photon counting thus {could have a fundamentally better scaling} than an excess power search under homodyne.
+In reality, the constants of proportionality are important, the classical noise is nonzero, and the complete inference processes for each readout must be compared.